danielvartan/actverse/README.md

 ## Contributing

-`actverse` is a community project, everyone is welcome to contribute.
+We welcome contributions, including bug reports.
 Take a moment to review our [Guidelines for Contributing](https://gipso.github.io/actverse/CONTRIBUTING.html).

 Please note that `actverse` is released with a [Contributor Code of